Juan961/Programmable-Devices/README.md

 - Virtual keyboard with a joystick (HW-504) on a screen (Nokia 5110)
 - Displaying the X and Y values of the joystick (HW-504) on a screen (Nokia 5110)
 - Moving a letter around the screen (Nokia 5110) with the joystick (HW-504)
+- Show a text ("Here") in the screen (Nokia 5110) based on the posision
 - Exam 1

 ## 💽 ESP32